kevinVervier/metagm/README.md

 ## metagm_classify module

 This section describes the process of classifying metagenomics sequencing reads to get both taxonomic and functional profiles.
+It also takes care of submitting all the jobs on farm and manage job dependencies.

 ![metagm_classify_pipeline](img/metagm_classify_pipeline.PNG)